maxio-com/stoplight-platform-api-docs/portal/content/introduction/about-the-api/error-handling.md

 ## API Access Limitations

 There are a few scenarios that may end up in causing an API request to be blocked even with correct credentials.

-**Please note:** All relevant API requests will be blocked if any of the below conditions are true.
-These limitations also apply to [Chargify Direct](https://prod-developers.maxio.com/legacy/index.html#/http/chargify-direct/chargify-direct/overview).
+> ❗️ All relevant API requests will be blocked if any of the below conditions are true.

     Those scenarios are as follows: